Austria: Extremism and Terrorism

 The Austrian government has struggled to address far-right movements since the ascent of the far-right Freedom Party Austria (FPÖ) in October 2017’s parliamentary elections.
 The Freedom Party took control of the country’s Interior Ministry, reportedly hindering government efforts to monitor far-right extremists.
 In June 2018, the government announced plans to close seven mosques and expel 60 imams on what it called national security concerns.
 The government cited a 2015 law banning foreign funding of religious institutions and requiring Muslim organizations to hold “positive fundamental view towards” Austrian “state and society.”
 Critics condemned the ruling as Islamophobic.
 In September 2019 elections, the Freedom Party shrank from being Austria’s second largest party to the country’s third largest after party leader Heinz-Christian Strache was filmed offering to fix government contracts at a dinner party.
 The FPÖ expelled Strache in December 2019.
 (Sources: New York Times, Slate, Vox, Reuters, Reuters, Reuters)

 New far-right groups like the Identitarian Movement Austria (Identitäre Bewegung Österreich or IB), whose rhetoric focuses on the perceived fear of the “Islamization” of Western societies, have increased in popularity.
 While the far-right scene has traditionally been dominated by men, the IB and other similar groups have increasing appeal to women.
 These women participate in protest and outreach activities in order to help mainstream the group’s right-wing attitudes.
 Social media remains the most important propaganda, networking, and recruitment tool for the far-right.
-Notably, IB leader Martin Sellner maintains active YouTube and Twitter channels.
-Sellner’s YouTube channel has more than 89,000 subscribers and his Twitter account more than 30,000 followers as of March 2019.
-(Sources: Europol, YouTube, BVT, Twitter)
+Notably, IB leader Martin Sellner maintains an active Twitter channel with more than 77 ,000 followers as of August 2024.
+Sellner’s YouTube channel had more than 89,000 subscribers before being suspended in 2020.
+(Sources: Europol, YouTube, BVT, Twitter, Deutsche Welle)

 The IB has organized multinational campaigns.
 In 2017, IB members from Austria, Italy, France, and Germany participated in the Defend Europe campaign in the Mediterranean Sea.
 The far-right activists chartered a boat and attempted to block search and rescue vessels from rescuing refugees.
 The campaign was financed via crowdfunding sites and donations.
 The IB ended its mission after a week and promoted it as a success on their social media platforms despite significant logistical and technical setbacks.
 (Sources: Europol, BVT, Independent)